GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --skip-tests                Whether to skip the tests after building --tail                      Stream logs from deployed objects (default true) --toot                      Emit a terminal beep after the deploy is complete --trigger string            How are changes detected? (polling, manual or notify) (default "polling") -w, --watch-image stringArray   Choose which artifacts to watch.
-Artifacts with image names that contain the expression will be watched only.
-Default is to watch sources for all artifacts
+      --skip-tests                Whether to skip the tests after building --tail                      Stream logs from deployed objects (default true) --toot                      Emit a terminal beep after the deploy is complete
-  -i, --watch-poll-interval int   Interval (in ms) between two checks for file changes (default 1000)

 Global Flags:
       --color int          Specify the default output color in ANSI escape codes (default 34)